CGJennings/fast-ternary-string-set/README.md

 Indicates the version of the format.
 Valid values are currently 1, 2, or 3.
 A value of 0 implies that the file is not valid.
-Other values would indicate newer versions of the format specification.
+Other values would indicate newer versions of the format.

 **Tree flags (int8)**
 A set of bit flags that denote specific features: